xetdata/pyxet/docs/markdowns/filesystem.md

 # File system

 Pyxet implements a simple and intuitive API based on the [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) library.
 Use the same API to access local files, remote files, and files in XetHub.
-All operations are currently read-only; write functionality is in development.

 ## Using URLs